 A DiscreteAffine is already maximally decomposed - return a copy of self in a list.
-Returnstransform (DiscreteAffine) - Deep copy of self.

 self is used to fill out the missing state required to rebuild a full object from it's standardized flattened state.
 This is the default implementation, which is a deepcopy of the object followed by a call to from_vector_inplace().
 This method can be overridden for a performance benefit if desired.